senthalan2/react-native-allinone-upi/README.md

 # react-native-allinone-upi

 UPI Payment using installed UPI Payment Apps in Mobile.
-Currently, Supported oinly on Android.
+Currently, supported only on Android.

 ## Installation